Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 created to resolve these test failures.
 The Pyomo team reserves the right to remove contributed packages that are not maintained.

-When submitting a new contributed package (under either ``addons`` or ``devel``), please ensure that:
+When submitting a new package (under either ``addons`` or ``devel``), please ensure that:

 * The package has at least one maintainer responsible for its upkeep.
 * The code includes tests that can be run through Pyomo's continuous integration framework.
-* The package includes a README or module-level documentation that clearly describes its purpose and usage.
+* The package includes documentation that clearly describes its purpose and usage, preferably in as online documentation in ``doc/OnlineDocs``.
 * Optional dependencies are properly declared in ``setup.py`` under the appropriate ``[optional]`` section.
 * The contribution passes all standard style and formatting checks.